mozrest/api-doc-rp/source/index.html.md

 }
 ```

 Mozrest provides a feature to subscribe to a webhook system to be notified when any relevant information affecting your bookings has an update.
-Mozrest will send a notification to the given endpoint providing the entity that have been modified, the action and the full object mofified on a data parameter.
+Mozrest will send a notification to the given endpoint providing the entity that have been modified, the action and the full object modified on a data parameter.

 <aside class="success">
 On the onboarding process, you will provide the Mozrest team with the endpoint you wish to be notified.